-(1) On January 25, 2018, Mr. Burns was promoted from Executive Vice President and Chief Financial Officer to Executive Vice President and Chief Operating Officer.

-(2) Amounts in this column reflect the aggregate grant date fair value of awards of restricted stock and Performance-based Share Awards granted under our 2014 Omnibus Incentive Plan and computed in accordance with ASC Topic 718.
-The grant date fair value of the Performance-based Share Awards is based on the probable outcome of the performance conditions as of the grant date, in accordance with Item 402 of Regulation S-K. The aggregate grant date fair value per share of stock awards granted on March 31, 2017, was \$14.36.
-The fair value of awards at the maximum level of achievement for performance awards for 2017 was as follows: Mr. Grubbs, \$1,967,363; Mr. Burns, \$653,136; Ms. Ball, \$412,534; Mr. Murphy, \$151,268; and Ms. Anenberg, \$598,137.
-Further information regarding the 2017 awards is included in the "Grants of Plan-Based Awards" and "Outstanding Equity Awards at 2017 Year-End" tables later in this proxy statement.
-See Note 14 of the notes to our consolidated financial statements contained in our 2017 Annual Report on Form 10-K filed on March 2, 2018 for a discussion of all assumptions made by us in determining the values of equity awards.

-(3) The "All Other Compensation" column consists of employer matching contributions in 2016 and 2015 to the 401(k) plan and relocation expenses for Mr. Burns in 2015.

-(4) Ms. Anenberg's employment with the Company terminated and pursuant to the Company's policy and applicable plans the incentive bonus was not paid and unvested equity awards were forfeited.
+- (1) On January 25, 2018, Mr. Burns was promoted from Executive Vice President and Chief Financial Officer to Executive Vice President and Chief Operating Officer.
+On February 1 2019, the Company eliminated the Chief Operating Officer role and Mr. Burns reverted to his prior Chief Financial Officer position.
+On January 25, 2018, Mr. Pizzi was promoted from Vice President, Corporate Controller to Senior Vice President and Chief Financial Officer.
+On February 1, 2019, the Company appointed Mr. Pizzi as its Senior Vice President and Chief Accounting Officer. - (2) Amounts in this column reflect the aggregate grant date fair value of awards of restricted stock and Performance-based Share Awards granted under our 2014 Omnibus Incentive Plan and computed in accordance with ASC Topic 718.
+The grant date fair value of the Performance-based Share Awards is based on the probable outcome of the performance conditions as of the grant date, in accordance with Item 402 of Regulation S-K. The aggregate grant date fair value per share of stock awards granted on March 31, 2018, was \$11.11.
+The fair value of awards at the maximum level of achievement for performance awards for 2018 was as follows: Mr. Grubbs, \$1,967,370; Mr. Burns, \$866,280; Mr. Pizzi, \$481,263; Mr. Fischer, \$198,014; Ms. Ball, \$412,514; and Ms. White, \$231,010.
+Further information regarding the 2018 awards is included in the "Grants of Plan-Based Awards" and "Outstanding Equity Awards at 2018 Year-End" tables later in this proxy statement.
+See Note 14 of the notes to our consolidated financial statements contained in our 2018 Annual Report on Form 10-K filed on March 1, 2019 for a discussion of all assumptions made by us in determining the values of equity awards. - (3) The "All Other Compensation" column consists of employer matching contributions in 2016. - (4) Mr. Fischer resigned from the Company February 1, 2019 and pursuant to the Company's policy and applicable plans the incentive bonus was not paid and unvested equity awards were forfeited.
+Mr. Grubbs retired from the Company on January 15, 2019.
+Pursuant to his retirement agreement, the Company accelerated the vest date on his outstanding restricted share awards to the date of his retirement.
+Pursuant to the Company's policy and applicable plans, his unearned performance equity awards were forfeited.